 A Good Night’s Sleep, by Jason Taylor, will be directed by senior Carla Larson at 6 p.m.
 Audrey, a juror, is caught between competing bribers in this comedic courtroom drama.

 At 6:17, senior Vaughn Donahue will direct Checkmate: The Demise of King Saul.
 Taken from I Samuel 28, the play dramatizes the prediction of Saul’s death by the departed spirit of the prophet.

 Junior Margareta DeBoer will direct Susan Glaspell’s Trifles at 6:38.
-Based on actual events that occurred in Iowa at the turn of the 20th century, Trifles is a murder mystery that explores relationships, power and truth between the sexes.
+Based on actual events that occurred in

 At 7:09, Skjebne, by Jacob Kempfert, will be directed by senior Kiera Fredericksen.
 When three disoriented strangers meet at a sidewalk café, simple déjà vu leads to an existential crisis over what distinguishes dreams from reality.